knudentpharmacology-web/knudentpharmacology-web.github.io/_pages/home.md

 therefore exploit.

-Our approach combines cell and animal models with transcriptomic and multi-omics analysis, and we work closely with clinical colleagues in the School of Dentistry.
+Our approach combines cell and animal models with transcriptomic and multi-omics analysis, and we work closely with clinical colleagues in the Kyungpook National University Dental Hospital.

 <div class="chip-container" markdown="0">
 <a href="{{ site.url }}{{ site.baseurl }}/research" class="chip">RNA-Binding Proteins</a>